GamuIsAlreadyTaken/bevy-talk/ECS Slides.md

 note:
 - Observers add a subscriber list to that Resource
 - Notifies subscribers on event trigger
-- Continuing with the idea of executing out of schedule
+- Adds to the idea of executing out of schedule

 --